johndimm/WhatLooksGood/README.md

 # Yelp Dataset Challenge: What Looks Good?
 [John Dimm](http://www.johndimm.com)

-Browse dishes and restaurants from the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).
+Browse linked photos of dishes from the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).

-The data for this interface may appear to have been curated by humans, or produced by very accurate computer vision object recognition, but no humans or neural nets were employed.
-In fact, the model was created by analyzing a single source of found data: user photo caption text.
+The model was created by analyzing a single source of found data: user photo caption text.
 It identifies "dishes" from the co-occurrence of phrases in caption text, and searches in all caption text for them, creating a graph of the relation between restaurants and their dishes.
 The UI relies on two recommender systems built on that relation.

 The app: